mugli/otel-ctx-prop-amqp-pubsub/README.md

 make run
 ```

-_(waits a few second to start because of the rabbitmq healthcheck)_
+_(waits a few seconds to start because of the rabbitmq healthcheck)_

 This will start everything using `docker-compose`, but will only show logs from:

 - the `ruby_emit_logs` container that produces the messages at the beginning
 - the `ruby_receive_logs` container that gets the messages with `ruby.info` routing key, and sends a HTTP get request to `http_logger`
-- the `http_logger` container that gets HTTP request at the end of the flow shown in above diagram.
+- the `http_logger` container that gets HTTP requests at the end of the flow shown in the above diagram.

 > To turn on all the logs (really verbose), run `docker-compose up` instead of `make run`

 ## 🕵️‍♂️ Steps to notice

-1. `ruby_emit_logs` publishes message with the following headers:
+1. `ruby_emit_logs` publishes messages with the following headers:

 ```
 headers = {